-Using Call-to-Action on Every Webpage
+Using Call-to-Action on Webpages

-Use a Call To Action (CTA) on every webpage of your website to grow your inbound marketing
+Use a Call-To-Action (CTA) on every webpage of your website to grow your inbound marketing

 When someone suggests placing a Call To Action (CTA) on every page of your website, you may think “that sounds like overkill, why every page?”
 I was one of those people when I first heard this advice, but I have come to realize why this is such a powerful strategy for helping your visitors.